josdejong/mathjs/docs/reference/functions/var.md

 Compute the variance of a matrix or a list with values.
-In case of a (multi dimensional) array or matrix, the variance over all elements will be calculated, unless an axis is specified.
+In case of a (multi dimensional) array or matrix, the variance over all elements will be calculated.

-It is possible to compute the variance along the rows or columns of a matrix by specifying the dimension as the second argument.
+Additionally, it is possible to compute the variance along the rows or columns of a matrix by specifying the dimension as the second argument.

 Optionally, the type of normalization can be specified as the final